 The choke valve switch should be set to "CLOSED" during startups and then switched to "OPEN" once the engine is warmed up.
 If it is set to "OPEN" before the engine is started, turn it to "CLOSED" and try starting the generator again.

-A spark plug degrades over time, so check it to see if there is any damage or wear.
+A spark plug breaks down over time, so check it to see if there is any damage or wear.
 Use an ignition spark tester to determine if an electrical current is reaching the spark plug in your engine.

 Old fuel can cause buildup on the carburetor that prevents new fuel from getting through to initiate combustion and start the engine.
 If there is a clog, clean it using carburetor cleaner.